Overview

 After, your guide will escort you through the souks of Marrakech, where you'll have a chance to visit various artisans and learn about their crafts.
 Your tour will end by mid-afternoon, and you'll have the rest of the day to explore on your own.
 Do some retail therapy here in the souks, sit down to a delicious traditional meal in one of Marrakech's fantastic restaurants, or wander the stalls of Jemaa el-Fna Square, where you can feast on incredible street food as you watch musicians and snake charmers perform for the crowds.

-Wander around the beautiful enclave and enjoy lunch, then hit the road to reach today's final destination: Demnate.
-Before returning to your accommodations for the night, you'll check into your riad and then head for a walk around Imi n'Ifri, a natural bridge.
+Wander around the beautiful enclave and enjoy lunch, then hit the road to reach today's final destination: The lake Of Bin El Ouidan.
+Before returning to your accommodations for the night, you'll check into your riad.

-After, you'll journey off the beaten path on an epic off-road adventure deep into the High Atlas Mountains to Dadès Valley, where you'll enjoy a scenic picnic lunch, perhaps with a local nomad family.
+• Enjoy breakfast, You will head to the famous valley of Ait Bouguemaz for lunch.
+After, you'll journey off the beaten path on an epic off-road adventure deep into the High Atlas Mountains to Dadès Valley, where you'll enjoy scenic stops, perhaps with a local nomad family.
 You'll also have a chance to stretch your legs with some light hiking in this beautiful area of Morocco.
 You'll arrive at your accommodations in the evening in time for dinner.

 Climb aboard and trek to your desert camp for the night.
 You'll enjoy dinner under the stars before settling in for the night in a cozy tent.